Asian Studies Minor

 Beginning Japanese I-II (transferred from another institution)

-ENGL-390 when taught as Asian Literatures and Cultures
+- ENGL-390 when the topic is Asian Literatures and Cultures

 4 semester hours may be taken in the following comparative courses: